-- Processed lawfully, fairly and in a transparent manner each School will explain to individuals why the School needs their data and why it is processing it for example on consent forms (where consent is used as the basis for processing), and in its Privacy Notice(s).
-Each School reviews its documentation and the basis for processing data on a regular basis - Collected for specified, explicit and legitimate purposes each School explains these reasons to the individuals concerned when it first collects their data.
-If the School wishes to use personal data for reasons other than those given when the data was first obtained, it will inform the individuals concerned before doing so, and will seek consent where necessary and appropriate unless the new purpose is compatible with that in respect of which consent was given, or there is another lawful basis for sharing the information.
-Each School will document the basis for processing.
+- Processed lawfully, fairly and in a transparent manner the Trust/School will explain to individuals why the Trust/ School needs their data and why it is processing it for example on consent forms (where consent is used as the basis for processing), and in its Privacy Notice(s).
+The Trust and schools within it reviews their documentation and the basis for processing data on a regular basis. - Collected for specified, explicit and legitimate purposes the Trust/School explains these reasons to the individuals concerned when it first collects their data.
+If the Trust/School wishes to use personal data for reasons other than those given when the data was first obtained, it will inform the individuals concerned before doing so, and will seek consent where necessary and appropriate unless the new purpose is compatible with that in respect of which consent was given, or there is another lawful basis for sharing the information, the Trust/ School will document the basis for processing. - Adequate, relevant and limited to what is necessary to fulfil the purposes for which it is processed the Trust/School must only process the minimum amount of personal data that is necessary in order to undertake its work. - Accurate and, where necessary, kept up to date the Trust/School will check the details of those on its databases at appropriate intervals and maintain the databases.
+It will consider and respond to requests for inaccurate data to be rectified in accordance with the Data Protection Act 2018.

-- Adequate, relevant and limited to what is necessary to fulfil the purposes for which it is processed - each School must only process the minimum amount of personal data that is necessary in order to undertake its work. - Accurate and, where necessary, kept up to date each School will check the details of those on its databases at appropriate intervals and maintain the databases.
-It will consider and respond to requests for inaccurate data to be rectified in accordance with the Data Protection Act 2018. - Kept for no longer than is necessary for the purposes for which it is processed We review what data we hold at appropriate intervals for example upon the annual review of the Record of Processing Activities (or sooner if needed).
-When the School no longer needs the personal data it holds, it will ensure that it is deleted or anonymised in accordance with the retention schedule.
-We only keep personal data, include special category data in an identifiable form for as long as is necessary for the purposes for which it was collected, or where there is a legal obligation to do so; - We have a retention and disposal policy which governs how long all data including special category data shall be retained for.
-This policy is complied with and reviewed regularly; - Once the data is no longer needed, we delete it, securely destroy it in line with our retention and disposal policy, or render it permanently anonymous. - Processed in a way that ensures it is appropriately secure each School implements appropriate technical measures to ensure the security of data and systems for staff and all users.
-Please refer to the Information Security Policy and Acceptable Use Policy for further information which incorporates principles around the School's remote access policy, and how data is securely transferred in and out of the School's system. - We adopt a risk- based approach to taking data offsite.
-Unless absolutely necessary, hard copies of special category personal data will not be removed from our premises. - Any decision to remove the information must be based on the business need of the organisation or in the best interests of the individual, rather than for the convenience of the individual member of staff.
-It is always preferable for any special category personal data to be accessed via an appropriately encrypted means rather than via hard copy, when off-site. - If there is no reasonable alternative to removing hard copies from the organisation name's site, the following procedure will apply:
+- Kept for no longer than is necessary for the purposes for which it is processed The Trust and Schools within it review what data they hold at appropriate intervals, for example upon the annual review of the Record of Processing Activities (or sooner if needed).
+When the Trust/School no longer needs the personal data it holds, it will ensure that it is deleted or anonymised in accordance with the Records Retention Policy.
+We only keep personal data, including special category data, in an identifiable form for as long as is necessary for the purposes for which it was collected, or where there is a legal obligation to do so.
+We have a Records Retention Policy which governs how long all data including special category data shall be retained for.
+This policy is complied with and reviewed regularly.
+Once the data is no longer needed, we delete it, securely destroy it in line with our Records Retention Policy or render it permanently anonymous. - Processed in a way that ensures it is appropriately secure the Trust and schools within it implement appropriate technical measures to ensure the security of data and systems for staff and all users.
+Please refer to the following policies and documentation for further information: